Last updated: October 9th, 2017

 Update: in order to provide you additional support once you start your blog, my husband and I have created a free course teaching you the ins and outs of WordPress from placing a custom header on your blog to plugin use and widget management.
 It’s everything you need to avoid those speed bumps that everyone hits when just starting out!
 You can get the course 100% free by clicking right here.

 I also created this one-page PDF printable with an 8-week launch checklist.
 If you do everything on this checklist, you’ll be well on your way to your first $1,000 month!

 Before We Begin: Why start a lifestyle blog?

 There are so many great reasons to start a blog today!
 Let’s talk about the obvious one first – money.
 Yes, you can earn money blogging.
-I just had my first $10k month and things are only getting better!
+I just had my first $20k month (not typical) and things are only getting better!
 The best part is that because I make a living from my blog, I am able to stay home with my babies and work from here!